Azure/azure-rest-api-specs/specification/security/resource-manager/readme.md

     where: $.paths
     from: applications.json
     reason: Suppression of OperationsAPI as it doesn't apply to this specific file.
-  - suppress: OperationsAPIImplementation
-    where: $.paths
-    from: securityConnectorsDevOps.json
-    reason: Suppression of OperationsAPI as it doesn't apply to this specific file.
   - suppress: TopLevelResourcesListBySubscription
     where: $.definitions.Pricing
     from: pricings.json